GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/index.md

     3. Setting on local machine
 3. First steps on the HPC
     1. Loading modules (R and Julia)
-    2. Installing and using R packages
-    3. Installing and using Julia packages
     4. Running a test script
 4. Scaling up your work
     1. Assessing time and memory usage